 Action Description Term extension We can extend the loan term, making each monthly payment smaller.
 We may offer this if the customer is up to date with payments but shows signs of financial difficulties.
 We may also offer this if the loan is about to mature and refinancing is not possible on market terms.
 In selected instances, we may offer term extensions for interest only loans that are past the point of product maturity.
 This will typically be where no viable repayment solution has been identified for the outstanding capital balance, and legal enforcement activity is not deemed to be appropriate to the customer's circumstances.
 Interest-only Historical interest-only payments due to financial difficulties are classed as forborne.
 For corporate customers, interest-only concessions are considered on a case by case basis.
 Concessions are only granted if the nature of the financial difficulties is assessed to be temporary.
 Counterparties are expected to recover in full and resume making full capital and interest payments once they are in a stronger financial position.
 Other payment rescheduling, including capitalisation For retail mortgage customers, we may add the arrears to the mortgage balance (this is known as capitalisation) if they cannot afford to increase their monthly payment to pay off their arrears in a reasonable time but have been making their monthly payments, usually for at least six months.
 We can also capitalise property charges due to a landlord.
 We pay them for the customer to avoid the lease being forfeited.
 We may combine this help with term extensions and, in the past, interest-only concessions.
 In certain cases, we may offer interest rate concessions.
 We may agree an arrangement to pay less than the Contractual Monthly Payment (including zero) for a short period of time where they are experiencing temporary financial difficulties.
 For credit card and bank account customers, we may agree to suspend fees and/or interest for a short period of time where they are experiencing temporary financial difficulties.
 A refinance of a personal loan over a longer term to reduce the contractual monthly payment may be agreed, where a customer is showing signs of financial difficulties.
 The interest rate remains the same, or the closest lower rate available.
-For corporate customers, we may lower or stop their payments until they have time to recover.
-We may reschedule payments to better match the customer's cash flow - for example if the business is seasonal - or provide a temporary increase in facilities to cover peak demand ahead of their trading improving.
-We might do this by arrears capitalisation or drawing from an overdraft.
-We may also offer to provide new facilities, interest rate concessions and interest roll-up.
-In rare cases, we agree to forgive or reduce part of the debt.

 When we agree forbearance, we consider the account has suffered a SICR, as we explain in the 'Significant Increase in Credit Risk (SICR)' section later on, and we classify it as Stage 2 or 3.
 A non-performing forborne account is one that has forbearance carried out in Stage 3, and a performing forborne account is one that has forbearance carried out in Stage 2.
 If an account is already in Stage 2, we keep it in Stage 2 unless the account is deemed unlikely to pay, involves forgiving fees and interest or debt, or is being granted multiple forbearances.
 In these cases, we move it into Stage 3.
-If an account is already in Stage 3, we keep it in Stage 3.
+If an account is already in Stage 3.
 A loan moves out of forbearance once the exit criteria below are met.
 We monitor the performance of all forborne loans.